‘Time to move on:’ Ceremony marks land deal for Lubicon Lake First Nation

 Laboucan credited former chief Bernard Ominayak for his advocacy that let companies know the Lubicon had an interest in the land and discouraged them from working there.

-It was Ominayak who led the protest at the 1988 Winter Games.
+It was Bernard Ominayak who led the protest at the 1988 Winter Games.

 “If that hadn’t been the case, we wouldn’t be here,” said Laboucan.
 “A lot of credit has to go to previous chief Bernard Ominayak and council, and all the chiefs before him.”